We are committed to meeting our statutory and moral duties to safeguard our employees’ wellbeing, in the delivery of our services.

 - notes and information we obtain from our departments and /or third parties, in relation to actual or potential violent behaviour

-Lawful basis - our lawful basis for processing your personal information is article 6(1)(c) of the UK GDPR i.e. the processing is necessary to comply with a legal obligation to which we are subject and section 8(c) of the Data Protection Act 2018, in service to the Health and Safety at Work etc Act 1974 and RIDDOR – Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (recording and reporting incidents of work-related violence).
+- UK GDPR Article 6(1)(c) - the processing is necessary to comply with a legal obligation to which we are subject, in service to the Health and Safety at Work etc Act 1974 and RIDDOR – Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (recording and reporting incidents of work-related violence)

-In the event or likelihood of this happening, personal information about you will be collected to assess the risks to our employees (including the risk of reasonably foreseeable violence) and retained on a Potentially Violent Persons Register or PVPR for short.
+In the event or likelihood of this happening, personal information about you will be collected to assess the risks to our employees (including the risk of reasonably foreseeable violence) and retained on a Potentially Violent Persons Register (PVPR).

 - criminal convictions and offences (including alleged offences).